UFC: Israel Adesanya confident he's already a better fighter than Anderson Silva

 In 2019, he'll make his first trip to the octagon against Silva, who is arguably the best middleweight champion in UFC history.
 The Brazilian holds the record for the longest title reign in the promotion's history, with the middleweight title in his possession for 2457 days between 2006 and 2013.

-Adesanya, who's style has drawn comparisons to that of Silva throughout his MMA career, told ESPN while Silva might be a UFC great, he was confident he was on another level.
+Adesanya, whose style has drawn comparisons to that of Silva throughout his MMA career, told ESPN while Silva might be a UFC great, he was confident he was on another level.

 "You have to be able to be comfortable with who you are," he said.